ibm-cloud-docs/Cloudant/local/troubleshoot.md

 beyond an acceptable tolerance'.
 The level of latencies that is acceptable to you depends on your application.
 Elevated latencies are difficult to debug.
-While a predefined solution is impossible, the following paragraphs offer some guidance.
+While a predefined solution is impossible, the following sections offer some guidance.

 ### Is there a wider context?